-The Hartland Board of Education is committed to creating and maintaining an educational environment within the Hartland Public Schools (the "District") that is physically, emotionally and intellectually safe and thus free from bullying, teen dating violence, harassment and discrimination.
-In accordance with state law and the Board's Safe School Climate Plan, the Board expressly prohibits any form of bullying behavior on school grounds; at a school-sponsored or school-related activity, function or program, whether on or off school grounds; at a school bus stop; on a school bus or other vehicle owned, leased or used by a local or regional board of education; or through the use of an electronic device or an electronic mobile device owned, leased or used by the Board of Education.
+The Hartland Board of Education is committed to creating and maintaining an educational environment that is physically, emotionally and intellectually safe and thus free from bullying, teen dating violence, harassment and discrimination.
+In accordance with state law and the Board's Safe School Climate Plan, the Board expressly prohibits any form of bullying behavior on school grounds; at a school-sponsored or school-related activity, function or program, whether on or off school grounds; at a school bus stop; on a school bus or other vehicle owned, leased or used by a local or rexgional board of education; or through the use of an electronic device or an electronic mobile device owned, leased or used by the Board of Education.